Unemployment Benefit Calculator - HEALS Act vs. HEROES Act

 In this light, it is not surprising that in the current crisis, policymakers are promoting government spending (fiscal policy) as an essential supplement for money creation and influencing interest rates (monetary policy).
 While fiscal policy has a general aim to boost overall spending, its design and implementation can take various forms.
 For example, governments can stimulate economic activity through purchases of goods and services and government investments, or through raising disposable income by cutting taxes.
 Still, government transfers of money to people who lost their job for a distinct reason are not only economically but also morally justified in a modern welfare system.

 In this context, the $600 extra unemployment benefit is a reasonable choice, but its effectiveness depends on various factors.

 - Spending multiplier

 Certainly, in reality, this process takes a long time, with a less certain outcome.
-Yet, considering the still extreme unemployment, and relying on a former study, the $600 benefit program will most probably increase the real GDP by a larger portion than its original expense.
+Yet, considering the still extreme unemployment, and relying on a GDP by a larger portion than its original expense., the $600 benefit program will most probably increase the real

 - Size and duration

 Indeed, the economic impact of policy interventions strongly depends on its size, timing and duration, which are similarly crucial.
 In general, the faster the government response when a crisis hit, the better its effectiveness.